 The current study similarly used the faulty methods 1-3 above to produce results such as:

-What did these researchers expect from a study design that didn’t include F3 subjects, which is the only generation that didn’t have direct DES exposure?
-And permitted non-evidence like educational level?
+- What could be expected from a study design that didn’t include F3 women and men, which is the only generation that didn’t have direct DES exposure?

 Human studies of possible intergenerational and transgenerational epigenetic inheritance are urgently needed.
 There will be abundant evidence to discover if researchers will take their fields seriously.